TruStacks/trustacks/docs/docs/tutorial/intro.md

 3. Running the action plan

 :::tip
-☕ We've got a lot to cover, so grab a cup of coffee, tea, or a treat.
+☕ Grab a cup of coffee, tea, or a treat.
 :::